-Code: GI

-Founded in 1959, IHS is a global information company employing more than 5,100 people in more than 30 countries around the world.
+The 2017 NIT data coverage is from 1 January through 31 December 2016.
+6. Global Insights Business Conditions and Risk Indicators 2016 Code: GI Year of publication: 2017 Type of assessment: Commercial business expert assessment Data provider: IHS Global Insight Global Risk Service Founded in 1959, IHS Global Insight is a global information company employing more than 5,100 people in more than 30 countries around the world.
 It provides a wide range of online services covering macroeconomics, country risk and individual sector analysis.

-The Global Insight country risk rating system has been in operation since 1999 and provides a six-factor analysis of the risk environment in over 200 countries/territories.
+The Global Insight Country Risk Rating System has been in operation since 1999 and provides a six-factor analysis of the risk environment in over 200 countries/territories.
 The six factors are political, economic, legal, tax operational and security risk.
-The corruption risk score used in the CPI is drawn from Global Insight Business Condition and Risk Indicators.
+The corruption risk score used in the CPI is drawn from Global Insight Business Conditions and Risk Indicators.
 The assessments are made by over 100 in-house country specialists, who also draw on the expert opinions of in-country freelancers, clients and other contacts.
 The ratings reflect IHS Global Insights expert perceptions of the comparative level of the problem in each country/territory.
 The ratings assess the broad range of corruption, from petty bribe-paying to higher-level political corruption and the scores assigned to each country are based on a qualitative assessment of corruption in each country/territory.
+Corruption question(s) Experts are asked to assess:

 The risk that individuals/companies will face bribery or other corrupt practices to carry out business, from securing major contracts to being allowed to import/export a small product or obtain everyday paperwork.
 This threatens a company's ability to operate in a country, or opens it up to legal or regulatory penalties and reputational damage.

-The ratings range from a minimum of 1.0 (maximum corruption) to 5.0 (minimum corruption) and allow for half-point intermediate scores (e.g. 3.5).

-204 countries/territories worldwide are scored.
+Scores The ratings range from a minimum of 1.0 (maximum corruption) to 5.0 (minimum corruption) and allow for half-point intermediate scores (e.g. 3.5).
+Country coverage 204 countries/territories worldwide are scored.